-Data for the reporting period 2018 (U.S. and Canada): U.S. CAN Total number of employees who were entitled to 288 females 54 females and parental leave 353 males Total number of employees who took parental leave 9 females took 0 females took maternity materinity leave leave and 0 males took paternity leave Total number of employees who returned to work 9 females N/A in the reporting period after parental leave ended Total number of employees who returned to work in the 6 females N/A reporting period after parental leave ended who were still employeed 12 months after their return to work Return to work and retention rates of employees who 67% N/A took parental leave
+Data for the reporting period U.S. Canada U.K. Total number of employees who were 274 females and 26 females and 66 females and entitled to parental leave 0 males 177 males 546 males Total number of employees who took 17 females took 5 female took 3 females took parental leave maternity leave maternity leave and maternity leave and 1 male took paternity 12 males took leave paternity leave Total number of employees who returned to 13 out of 17 females 3 females and 3 females and work in the reporting period after parental 1 male 15 males leave ended Total number of employees who returned to 13 out of 17 females 0 female and 3 females and work in the reporting period after parental 1 male 14 males leave ended who were still employed 12 months after their return to work Return to work and retention rates of 76.5% for females 50% for females (2 100% for females employees who took parental leave females are still on and 93.3% for males maternity leave); and 100% for males